akbarazimifar/maven-repository-php/README.md

 # Maven Repository
 If you can't get dependencies from the Google repository even with a VPN, most likely your access has been blocked.
-Try to download http://dl.google.com/dl/android/maven2/com/android/tools/build/gradle/4.0.1/gradle-4.0.1.pom manually with the same VPN running, If it's successful, Head over to the [Usage](#usage) section below.
+Try downloading http://dl.google.com/dl/android/maven2/com/android/tools/build/gradle/4.0.1/gradle-4.0.1.pom manually with the same VPN running, if successful, Head over to the [Usage](#usage) section below.

 ## Requirements
 + XAMPP